A New Book Coming in 2027

 • hormonal influences across the lifespan

-• physical health patterns and medical comorbidities
+• physical health patterns, healthcare barriers, and medical dismissal

 The goal is to help clinicians recognize autistic women more accurately and provide support that honors autistic nervous systems, lived experiences, strengths, and needs.